jbeluch/xbmcswift2/docs/quickstart.rst

 -------------

 The last thing we haven't covered is how to play an actual video.
-By default, all items passed to plugin.finish are directory list items.
-This means that their associated paths will call back into the addon.
-To differentiate playable items, we'll set ``is_playable`` to ``True`` in our item dictionary.
+By default, all items returned are directory items.
+This means that they act as a directory for more list items, and its URL points back into the plugin.
+To differentiate playable media from directory items, we set ``is_playable`` to ``True`` in our item dictionary.

 First, let's add a new view to play some media: